swimmio/asyncio_swimm/README.md

 * In each Unit, you will be asked to make some tests pass (use `swimm test` as a shortcut for that) and will be presented with the files necessary for you to edit after you `swimm play`.
 * The **technical specifications** of what you need to achieve will be written as docstrings inside the **code itself**.
-* The Units' descripions themselves will not focus on teaching `asyncio` concepts, but instead will offer some _"Recommended References"_ that will help you solve this specific challenge.
+* The Units' descripions themselves will not focus on teaching `asyncio` concepts, but instead will offer some _"Recommended References"_ that will help you solve each specific challenge.
 We encourage you to search online and dive deeper on your own!

 ## Prerequisites